Bick95/CognitiveRobotics_Robo_Control/README.md

 <li>The set of the robot's current joint angles in radians</li>
 </ul>
 All measurements were taken with respect to a universal coordinate system.
+As a reward signal, different reward functions were tested against each other.
+More about the theoretical background can e found in the attached report.

 In order to achieve this goal, the physics simulation software [Pybullet](https://pybullet.org/wordpress/) is employed, in which a [Franka Emika Panda](https://www.franka.de/technology), i.e. a robotic arm, is simulated.